Scripter17/Platformer.py/README.txt

 	Spawn (@): Defines where the player spawns from

 TODO:
-	- Better code documentation
+	- Better in-code documentation
 	- Compile game into an exe
 	- Cut down the number of modules I'm using
-	- Add a border around the game
+	- CLEAN THE F@!#ING CODE
 Known Bugs:
-	- At the map select, the first key press isn't registered

 Changelog:
 v1.0.0 - Initial: